apache/spark/docs/running-on-kubernetes.md

   <td>(none)</td>
   <td>
-    Class names of an extra driver pod feature step implementing KubernetesFeatureConfigStep.
+    Class names of an extra driver pod feature step implementing `KubernetesFeatureConfigStep`.
 This is a developer API.
 Comma separated.
-    Runs after all of Spark internal feature steps."
+    Runs after all of Spark internal feature steps.
   </td>
   <td>3.2.0</td>
 </tr>